Last Friday I ordered an oculus rift from www.oculus.com/ and the large heavy box arrived on Monday afternoon.

 With the 360 virtual tours from Virtual Swanage saved as large JPG images (5000px high) into the Virtual Desktop app I was able to load them when using the Oculus Rift and was able to relive the moment we had taken the panoramic photos.

-Virtual Desktop would not load the panoramic images which are only a horizontal pano and would give a loading error message when adding the files.
+Virtual Desktop would not load the panoramic images which are only horizontal pano and would give a loading error message when adding the files.

 Each of the full 360 panoramic images was created from 144 photos taken on my Canon 5D Mk2 using a Zeiss 21mm f/2.8 Distagon lens.
-We use Autopano Pro to stitch the images which results in an image which is normally over 1.5Gb in size.
+We use Autopano Pro to stitch the images which result in an image which is normally over 1.5Gb in size.

 360 Panoramic Images loaded